bicCluster/learning-cluster/README.md

 3. Configure `eth0` in the file `/etc/network/interfaces` with `static ip = 10.0.0.2`, `netmask 255.255.255.0`, `gateway 10.0.0.2`, and `broadcast 10.0.0.255`.
 You can find an example [here](https://wiki.debian.org/NetworkConfiguration), in the **Configuring the interface manually** section.
 Since this file is read-only, you may want to edit it with sudo.
 4. There are two ways to setup connection between `losamalos` and the other threes machine `alpha`, `beta` and `gamma`. （static IP is easier and safer）.
 5. To prevent warning for Ambari part, you can set the hosts as 'ip_address domain_name alias', each node should maintain the same copies of hosts configuration file.
 6. If you want to set the hosts as 'ip_address domain_name alias'.
-In the file /etc/hosts, you should list all the hosts below the localhost on each machine.
+In the file /etc/hosts, you should list `all the hosts` below the localhost on each machine.
 It should be  10.0.0.2 losalamos.pc.cs.cmu.edu losalamos, 10.0.0.3 alpha.pc.cs.cmu.edu alpha 10.0.0.4 beta.pc.cs.cmu.edu beta and 10.0.0.5 gamma.pc.cs.cmu.edu gamma.(Each host one line.).
+Otherwise you would receive warning `Transparent Huge Pages` as you can see below when deploying the Ambari Server.
 7. Remember to use `sudo vim /etc/hosts` or `sudo vim /etc/network/interfaces` if you want to modify these files.